 Bay of Plenty won the inaugural National Provincial Championship in 1976 before suffering the pain of relegation a year later.
-Top-flight status was quickly restored in 1978 and this time they stayed up until relegated again at the end of the 1991 season.
-The ‘90s were a tough time for the Bay and promotion proved elusive until the 2000 season.
-The Ranfurly Shield was equally elusive.
+Top-flight status was quickly restored in 1978 and this time they stayed up until the end of the 1991 season.
+The ’90s were a tough time for the Bay and promotion proved elusive until the 2000 season.
+The Ranfurly Shield was equally out of reach.

-In 1984, Bay of Plenty found itself up 10–0 against Canterbury before the inevitable comeback put the red and blacks ahead 18–13.
+In 1984, Bay of Plenty led Canterbury 10–0 before the inevitable comeback put the red and blacks ahead 18–13.
 In the final play of the match Bay prop Peter Kennedy surged for the line, on which players ended in a heap.
 Convinced the try had been scored, most of the Bay of Plenty players threw their arms in the air.
 The referee, Geoff Smith of Hawke’s Bay, disagreed.
 Television replays were inconclusive, and in any case there was no provision for referring decisions to them.

 In 1996 long-suffering Bay of Plenty fans must have felt that they had at last broken their shield duck.
 With eight minutes to go, the second division team led Auckland 29–11.
 Auckland piled on the pressure and the points, but with time virtually up remained a converted try from victory.
-In an incredible case of snatching defeat from the jaws of victory, the Bay conceded a tighthead and Matt Carrington (a product of Bay of Plenty) scored in the corner.
-He converted his try from the sideline to give Auckland an incredible 30–29 victory.
+Then the Bay conceded a tighthead and Matt Carrington (a product of Bay of Plenty) scored in the corner.
+He converted his try from the sideline and Auckland won 30–29.